top of page

 • “The Importance of letting go”

-These are the things I reflected on for a while in the hope to find ways to make them for me.
+These are the things I reflected on for a while in the hope to find my way towards a new level of maturity.
 Why? well because, the world of our parents is different than ours, so of course we see the world differently and therefore interact with it differently.
 I am not like my parents and I am even less like my grand-parents.
 So how am going to live this?
 Well this is the reason for my time off...
-To Think so to find and set my way.
+To think and create own my way.

 THE FLOWERS